Content marketing has been more than a buzzword in the online world for quite a while now.

 Those three factors are very important when it comes to digital marketing as a whole.

-3. Relevance.
 The third thing you should consider in your content marketing endeavors is relevance.

 So before you begin to produce your next content, you need to ask yourself, is this stuff relevant for my audience?

 Because you can’t get people coming to read stuff that’s not relevant to them.

 Take for instance, your website is selling Suit for guys, Cufflinks and Belts…